fhiso/legacy-format/combined.md

             -   `[FamilyEvent]`
             -   `[IndividualAttribute]`

-### Abstract Types
+These types are have no tag and cannot be directly instantiated;

-The following tags are not encountered directly, but are instead present only as abstract supertypes from which other tags derive.
+they serve only as abstract supertypes for other data types.

-#### TopLevel   {#TopLevel}
+### TopLevel   {#TopLevel}

-The *TopLevel* type has no tag name and cannot be directly instantiated.
-It serves as an abstract supertype for those types that may exist at the top level of a data set.
+The *TopLevel* type serves as an abstract supertype for those types that may exist at the top level of a data set.

 Known subtypes
 :   `[HEAD]`